emacsorphanage/helm-gtags/README.md

 #### `helm-gtags-pulse-at-cursor`(Default `nil`)

-If this variable is non-nil, pulse at point after jumpint
+If this variable is non-nil, pulse at point after jumping

+#### `helm-gtags-maximum-candidates`(Default `9999`)

+Maximum number of helm candidates in `helm-gtags.el`.
+If you feel slow for big source tree such as linux kernel, please set small number to this variable.

 ## Sample Configuration